ricokaloklo/denmarf/docs/paper.md

 Masked autoregressive flow [@NIPS2017_6c1da886] is a state-of-the-art non-parametric density estimation technique.
 It is based on the idea (known as normalizing flows) that a complicated distribution can be mapped back to a simple base probability distribution, which one knows how to easily calculate its probability density function and efficiently generate samples from, via a sequence of bijective transformations [@cms/1266935020; @https://doi.org/10.1002/cpa.21423].
+While it is relatively straightforward to implement these with the help of deep learning libraries such as `PyTorch`, the technical hurdles of leveraging these cutting-edge methods for people outside of the machine learning community that are not well-versed in those libraries remain high.
+The `denmarf` package is designed to lower the technical barrier and enable researchers to apply masked autoregressive flow for density estimation in their researches seamlessly by providing a `scikit-learn`-like interface.

 # Statement of need